 Taking a vacation with kids can be tricky, especially when it comes to traveling.
 Flying can be stressful and expensive, and if you're anything like me, it may be your least favorite mode of transportation even without kids.
 Sometimes, half the fun and adventure of the vacation can be getting there!
-Road trips can be a great way to bond with your family, so we've rounded up a few awesome places that are less than a 10 hour drive from Philly.
+Road trips can be a great way to bond with your family, so we've rounded up a few awesome places that are less than a 10-hour drive from the greater Philadelphia metro area.
 As an added bonus, you can travel to a few of these places by train, too!

 Niagara Falls, NY- 415 miles (approximately 6 - 7 hours)